paulgb/cloudpush/README.md

 ### File-based Configuration

-Configuraition m be provided by a file called `.cloudpush` in the user's home directory.
+Configuraition can be provided by a file called `.cloudpush` in the user's home directory.

 An example file looks like this: